 However, if you are more of a sensing and feeling type person, you may need a longer amount of time to heal and recover.
 Knowing your personality type will allow you to generate a plan that incorporates how you personally deal with stress, sadness, and distress allowing you to take the amount of time that you need to recover fully.

 3. Open Up the Lines of Communication.

 Keep the lines of communication open.
 If you have a project that is due or an order that needs to be fulfilled, directly contact the client and let them know that you are dealing with a personal issue (how much detail you tell them is totally up to you).
 Many times the client will feel compassion and will work with you to extend the deadline.
 However if the deadline is unable to be extended, you will need to either suggest another reputable source to complete the project or recruit some help from family, friends, and colleagues to get the task completed.
 Remember to create an email auto-responder letting clients and potential clients know that you will be taking some time off.

 When tragedy hits, you will need to take time off to heal and mend.
 This is the time to call in support.
 Whether it’s calling family and friends for domestic help or business-related help.
-I am fortunate that my husband, my family and friends are all so supportive and offer their help and assistance freely.
-I have also had numerous online friends, colleagues and people I barely know offer their assistance to me.
+I am fortunate that my husband, my family, and friends are all so supportive and offer their help and assistance freely.
+I’ve also had numerous online friends, colleagues, and people I barely know, offer their assistance to me.
 Not only does this help alleviate the stress of having to run a business, but it makes me feel loved and supported which all helps in the healing process.

 5. Have a Backup Plan.